hzi-braunschweig/pia-system/psa.app.mobile/README.md

 ### Android

-Android Studio, the Android SDK and the Gradle build tool are needed to build the Android App.
+You need the Android SDK, Java JDK **8** and the Gradle build tool to build the Android App.

 You also need to install cordova globally: